 - 1. Upon arrival at the venue, the Game Day Delegate from the home team will ask their opponents who their Game Day Delegate is and make introductions to each other. - 2.
-Together, they will then report to the match referee at least 15 minutes before the start of the game and introduce themselves to him or her. - 3.
-The primary responsibility of the home team Game Day Delegate is to look after the referee before, during and after the game until they leave the venue.
+Together, they will then report to the match officials at least 15 minutes before the start of the game and introduce themselves. - 3.
+The primary responsibility of the home team Game Day Delegate is to look after the officials before, during and after the game until they leave the venue.
 It would be appropriate if the home and away team delegates did the job together. - 4.
-This would include, showing the referee where the changing rooms and toilets are, directing them to the correct court, possibly offering a drink at half time and after the game and ensuring that their fees are paid. - 5.
+This would include, showing the referees where the changing rooms and toilets are, directing them to the correct court, possibly offering a drink at half time and after the game. - 5.
 During the game, each delegate will be responsible for the behaviour of all club members and spectators.
-If the referee needs to he/she will, during a stoppage in play, approach the Game Day Delegate to assist him/her in dealing with any problems that may occur.
+If the referee needs to they will, during a stoppage in play, approach the Game Day Delegate to assist them in dealing with any problems that may occur.
 The Game Day Delegate is not exempt from being reported for misconduct. - 6.
-The home team Game Day Delegate is responsible for ensuring the scoresheet is submitted to Basketball England or is given to the club administrator who is responsible for this task immediately after the game.

-- 7. The Basketball England Code of Ethics and Conduct must be considered by the delegate at all times, and any Serious Incidents must be reported through the Report It tool on Basketball England's website. - 8.
+The home team Game Day Delegate is responsible for ensuring the scoresheet is submitted to Basketball England or is given to the club administrator who is responsible for this task immediately after the game. - 7.
+The Basketball England Code of Ethics and Conduct must be considered by the delegate at all times, and any serious incidents must be reported through the Report It tool on Basketball England's website. - 8.
 Basketball England is totally committed to promoting anti-discrimination and the Basketball England Equality and Equity policy must be emphasised and observed at all times.